Plantar Fasciitis Treatment

 What Is Plantar Fasciitis?

-Plantar fasciitis is a common foot condition characterized by inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot the heel bone to the toes.
+Plantar fasciitis is a common foot condition characterized by inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot from the heel bone to the toes.
 The condition typically causes stabbing pain that usually occurs with the first steps in the morning or after long periods of rest.
 Plantar fasciitis is prevalent among runners, individuals who are overweight, and those who wear shoes with inadequate support.
 The pain may decrease after the foot limbers up, but often returns after long periods of standing or when rising from a seated position.

 Causes of Heel Pain